 As time went on, she feared that Jack wasn’t attracted to her anymore.
 She couldn’t understand why he stopped approaching her for sex altogether.

-She tried to do the approaching, attempted to introduce sexual variety, and had a total makeover, all to no avail.
+So, she tried to do the approaching, attempted to introduce sexual variety, and even had a total makeover, all to no avail.

 Yvonne was in a state of despair.

-The couple came to me on the verge of divorce.
+The couple came to me on the brink of divorce.

-When Jack and I spoke alone, it was clear that his need for constant and varied sex was coming from a deeper source.
+When Jack and I spoke alone, it was clear that his need for constant and varied sex was being fueled by a deeper source.